It’s a little past due but I wanted to share Joel’s birth story with everyone!

 October 29.
 Monday arrived and I still felt normal.
 Maybe a few cramps here or there but nothing consistent to be a sign of real labor.
 I even ended up going to my Monday morning work meeting, again just to keep myself busy and my mind off the fact that baby still wasn’t here.

 October 30.
-Tuesday morning rolled around.
-I emailed my boss reminding him that I wouldn’t be in (I kept working as long as I could but at that point, being that pregnant, I was done).
-Around 11 a.m.
+Tuesday morning rolled around and around 11 a.m.
 I started feeling what I hoped were contractions.
 They were pretty consistent and a little painful so I started timing them on my phone.
 After about an hour of this, I told Miguel I thought I was having contractions.
-He decided to call the doctor’s office to get their opinion on what to do.
+He decided to call the doctor’s office to get their opinion on what we should do.
 They told us to come into the office to get checked out.

-We got to the doctor’s office and at this point I was pretty positive they are contractions and I was praying that this baby is coming today.
+We got to the doctor’s office and at this point I was pretty positive the pain I was feeling were contractions and I was praying that this baby is coming today.
 The doctor there checked me out and I was about 4-5 centimeters dilated and almost 100% effaced.
 She sent us down to labor and delivery and they admitted us!
 Hallelujah this baby is coming today!

 We got settled in our delivery room and Miguel called our parents to tell them the news.
 At this point my contractions had gotten a lot stronger and I told them I absolutely wanted the epidural.
 They also had me use a peanut ball to keep labor progressing.